-PROPOSAL FOR THE UPLISTING OF THE WHALE SHARK RHINCODON TYPUS FROM ANNEX III TO ANNEX II OF THE SPAW PROTOCOL
+PROPOSAL BY THE REPUBLIC OF FRANCE AND THE KINGDOM OF NETHERLANDS FOR THE UPLISTING OF THE WHALE SHARK RHINCODON TYPUS FROM ANNEX III TO ANNEX II OF THE SPAW PROTOCOL

-For reasons of public health and safety associated with COVD-19, this meeting is being convened virtually.
+This meeting is being convened virtually.
 Delegates are kindly requested to access all meeting documents electronically for download as necessary.